thomaspernet/DataAnalysisPy/DataAnalysisPy.md

-Open a Jupyter notebook, or Jupyter lab, and install the library
+Open a Jupyter notebook, or Jupyter lab, and install the library.